johnhanks1/jekyll_example/README.md

   * Enter **Repository URL**
   * Click **Save**
 7. Now wait up to 1 minute and a build should be kicked off.
+8. Make sure build succeeded
+9. Check S3 Bucket website and see the newly created blog

+### Update Blog
+We will now create a new post that will get automatically built.
+1. Open **_posts/2018-11-14-welcome-to-jekyll.markdown**
+2. Edit the posts Title and contents
+3. Commit and push changes to repository
+4. Watch for build to automatically be triggered by Jenkins
+5. Once build is complete look at the S3 website to see the update